Real-Time Dam Levels

 Agricultural & Economic Significance

 Beyond standard municipal supply, Barkers Creek is a vital asset for the regional agricultural economy in Victoria.
-Irrigation allocations are directly tied to these storage metrics.
+The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
 Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.

 Ecological & Recreational Context

 The surrounding catchment of Barkers Creek also supports diverse local flora and fauna.
-When capacity allows, Barkers Creek becomes a hub for regional tourism and water sports.
+During periods of healthy water levels, the area often sees an increase in recreational activities such as fishing, boating, and camping.
 However, environmental flow releases must be carefully balanced to protect downstream river health.

 Current Weather & Evaporation Impact